keflanagan/CliMer/README.md

 From Narrated EgoVideos'.

 ## Features
-The Omnivore visual features and BERT text features for the Ego4D and EPIC-Kitchens dataset splits will be released soon.
+The visual features are the `omnivore_video_swinl` features as produced for Ego4D.
+The text features are produced with BERT.

 ## Quick Start Guide
 ### Requirements